[Healeys] Existential Question on Bearings

 getting closer to that limit?

-time and effort required to remove brake calipers/drums and pull the
+and effort required to remove brake calipers/drums and pull the dust cover,

-dust cover, cotter key and big nut, I would have probably replaced
+cotter key and big nut, I would have probably replaced bearings and races,

 Last time I replaced my rear wheel bearings--a no-brainer as one was

 obviously toast--the new ones from Moss came labeled 'Made in Italy.'